 She is also 5’4", rather hilarious and enjoys a good beer.

 Graham (he/him) has supported GLADD for the past few years and in addition to his administrative role has a special interest in our academic and research activities.

 For his day job, Graham works as a haematology registrar in the West Midlands and has an interest in haematological malignancies and translational research.

 Micky (he/him) has served on the committee for a number of years, latterly as treasurer for the past two years.
-He works as a locum psychiatric SHO in London, and lives in Hackney with his husband Simon and a number of mice, whose ability to evade traps is an ever-present source of wonder.
+He works as a junior doctor in London, and lives in Hackney with his husband Simon and a number of mice, whose ability to evade traps is an ever-present source of wonder.
 He has an interest in Public Health and LGBTQ+ health inequalities, and has worked with other GLADD members on teaching of LGBTQ+ issues for undergraduate medical students.

-Callum (he/they) is a final year graduate medical student at the University of Southampton, having previously obtained his LLB in 2017.
+Callum (he/they) is a newly qualified doctor in London, having previously obtained his LLB in 2017.

 He is interested in civil rights, the social barriers to good health and the ways in which wider inequalities impact communities.
 In GLADD, he hopes to raise the organisations profile amongst students, educate on LGBTQ+ health inequalities and support queer individuals in challenges they may face in their medical careers.
 Outside of medicine, he exclusively reads copious amounts of books, kickboxes and tells strangers to listen to Cher.

 Kit (he/him) is a GP trainee in Bristol.
 He is particularly interested in medical education and working with GLADD on developing LGBTQ+ education resources and our mentoring scheme.
 He also continues to be involved with publicity and building community links through our regional networks.
 In his spare time Kit can be found rowing, baking and endlessly watering over 120 houseplants.